-Learn About How Decisions Are Made About Your Care at lacare.org
+How Decisions Are Made About Your Care

-- How our doctors and staff make decisions about your care based only on need and benefits.
+- How our doctors and staff make decisions about your care is based only on need and benefits.
 We do not encourage doctors to provide less care than you need and doctors are not paid to deny care. - How to reach us if you want to know more about how decisions are made about your care - How to appeal a decision about your care, including external independent review